 The Global Guidelines Assessment (GGA) is a valuable resource for early care and education programs.
 The assessment was developed with the input of educators from more than 27 nations.
 The assessment consists of five program content areas: Environment and Physical Space, Curriculum Content and Pedagogy, Early Childhood Educators and Caregivers, Partnerships with Families and Communities, and Young Children with Special Needs.

-Translations in Korean, Italian, and Swahili will be available soon.
+Translations in Korean and Italian will be available soon.

 ACEI GGA Research Study

 Developing a program assessment tool with global applicability requires a balance between sensitivity to cultural differences and meaningful constructs that are reliable and valid across cultures.
 A systematic and scientific investigation of the reliability and validity of the GGA is currently being conducted with a worldwide representative sample of early childhood care and education programs.
 This research is a collaborative initiative with representatives in each participating country as indicated below.

 |Africa & Middle East||**Sierra Leone (1), Kenya (1), South Africa (1), Jordan (1), Saudi Arabia (1)||5|

 |Asia||*People's Republic of China (2), *Taiwan (1), *India (1), **Thailand (1)||5|

 |North America||*United States (1), Canada (1), *Mexico (1)||3|

 |Central & South America||*Peru (2), *Guatemala (1), *Chile (1)||4|